staubibr/ogse-services/README.md

 # ogse-services
-Web service API used in the OGSE to run workflows, simulations, publish visualizations, etc.
+Web service API used in the OGSE to run workflows, simulations, publish workspaces, etc.